 Professor Cyrus Cooper was awarded the IOF CSA Medal of Achievement in 2012 at the IOF-ECCEO12 Meeting of March 2012, in Bordeaux, France.
 Professor Cooper is Professor of Rheumatology and Director of the MRC Lifecourse Epidemiology Unit at the University of Southampton, and Chair of Musculoskeletal Science at the University of Oxford.

 Professor John A. Kanis was awarded the 2010 IOF CSA Medal of Achievement at a ceremony held during the World Congress on Osteoporosis in Florence, Italy.

 The 2008 IOF CSA Medal of Achievement was awarded to Professor Ego Seeman, IOF Board member and leading scientist and educator in the field of osteoporosis.
 Due to the cancellation of the IOF World Congress in Bangkok in December 2008, the award ceremony was deferred to the Joint ISCD-IOF meeting held from March 11-14, 2009 in Orlando, Florida.

-Professor Pierre Delmas, from Lyon, France, received the inaugural IOF Medal of Achievent.
+Professor Pierre Delmas, from Lyon, France, received the inaugural IOF CSA Medal of Achievement.
 The award was presented during the 2006 IOF World Congress on Osteoporosis (IOF WCO) in Toronto, Canada in June 2006.